Paperback-iOS/website/src/help/installation/beta-testflight.md

 ---
-title: Install the patreon version
+title: Install the Patreon version
 lang: en-US
 ---

-# Install the patreon version
+# Install the Patreon version

-> If you are not a patreon supporter and want to install the public build, you can check our other [installation guides](/help/guides/getting-started).
+> If you are not a Patreon supporter and want to install the public build, you can check our other [installation guides](/help/guides/getting-started).

 ::: warning Warning
 This app requires iOS 13.4+ or iPadOS 13.4+.
 If you have an older version, the app will CRASH.
 Paperback is NOT designed for older iOS and iPadOS versions.